Updates, commentary, training and advice on immigration and asylum law

 • Downloadable CPD certificates

-Before the new Act, all successful applications for asylum or humanitarian protection in the UK resulted in the grant of five years leave to remain, on what is known as a “protection route”.
-People granted leave on a protection route were then eligible to apply for settlement on completion of their five-year period.
-Under the new Immigration Rules, introduced under the new Act, the date the protection claim was lodged becomes very important.
+All successful applications for asylum or humanitarian protection in the UK result in the grant of five years leave to remain, on what is known as a “protection route”.
+People granted leave on a protection route are then eligible to apply for settlement on completion of those five years.
+Their applications for settlement are made under the provisions of Appendix Settlement Protection.

 A “safe return review” will be conducted in all applications for further leave or settlement by persons granted any form of protection status.
-That includes those granted 30 months temporary refugee or humanitarian permission to stay.

-Appendix Settlement Protection sets out the validity, suitability and eligibility requirements for settlement applications for persons on the five-year protection route, as well as for their partners and children who are with them in the UK having been granted leave to remain in line as their dependants.
-Applications on this route are free of charge.
-They are also in the scope of legal aid, subject to financial eligibility.
+The requirements for settlement for those on the five year protection route are set out in Appendix Settlement Protection.
+Appendix Settlement Protection sets out the validity, suitability and eligibility requirements for settlement applications for persons on the five year protection route, as well as for their partners and children who are with them in the UK having been granted leave to remain in line as their dependants.

 Validity

 Applications must be made online on the specified form, SET (Protection Route) or SET(P).
 All mandatory sections of the form must be completed.
 Applicants must provide biometrics, usually by making an appointment within 45 days of submitting their online application or using the UK Immigration ID check app.
-They must also prove their identity and nationality, by submitting their BRP or travel document.
+They must also prove their identity and nationality, by submitting their biometric residence permit (BRP) or travel document.
 Applicants must be in the UK on the date of application and will not be able to travel until further leave has been granted.

 Although applications made after the expiry of the initial five years leave will be valid, it is nevertheless very important to make the application before the initial leave expires wherever possible.
-Doing so ensures that the conditions attached to the leave are extended during the time it takes for the application to be decided, which should be within 6 months.
+Doing so ensures that the conditions attached to the leave are extended during the time it takes for the application to be decided, which should be within six months.
 This preserves things like the right to work and access public funds.

 Applications which do not meet the validity requirements will be rejected as invalid.
-The settlement protection policy guidance confirms that Home Office caseworkers have the discretion to accept an application as valid if an applicant has failed to meet a validity requirement due to exceptional circumstances.
-For example, “it may be appropriate to consider an application as valid where the applicant is stuck outside of the UK due to a pandemic”.
+The settlement protection guidance confirms that Home Office caseworkers have the discretion to accept an application as valid if an applicant has failed to meet a validity requirement due to exceptional circumstances.
+For example “it may be appropriate to consider an application as valid where the applicant is stuck outside of the UK due to a pandemic”.

 Suitability